 This service aims to detect breast cancer early, before it has a chance to spread.
 Early detection of cancer increases the treatment options available and improves the chance of survival.

-To book a free mammogram, contact 13 20 50.
-Alternatively, you can find your closest screening centre or mobile van location here.
+To book a free mammogram, contact 13 20 50 or find your closest screening centre location.

 Local Clinic Screening Services